What is multi-factor authentication?

-Multi-factor authentication (MFA) is a multi-layered security system that grants users access to a network, system or application only after confirming their identity with more than one credential or authentication factor.
-This is usually done through the combination of a username and password, plus another factor, such as a verification code or one-time password (OTP) delivered via text or email; a security token from an authenticator app; or a biometric identifier.
+Multi-factor authentication (MFA) is a multi-layered security access management process that grants users access to a network, system, or application only after confirming their identity with more than one credential or authentication factor.
+This is usually done through the combination of a username, a password, and another factor, such as a verification code or one-time password (OTP) delivered via text or email, a security token from an authenticator app, or a biometric identifier.

 By requiring multiple authentication factors, organizations can significantly improve their security posture.
 This is because even if the primary authentication factor is compromised or disabled, access is not granted unless the user also has possession of or control over the secondary authorization factor.